 Make your content match the needs of your ideal customer.

-How to Build Website Content That Makes Customers Buy
+How to Build a Retail Website with Content That Makes Customers Buy

 When you create a website, the process should start by planning the content.
 I know it’s tempting to start by looking at a website design or theme.
 But even the most visually-oriented creatives will ask you questions about what you plan to put with the pages and the functions you need.